 Senate District 33 (Loudoun and Fairfax Counties; 67% Northam district; Democratic incumbent Sen. Jennifer Boysko

-(special election against Republican Joe May) is being challenged by Democrat Sharafat Hussain and Republican Suzanne Fox.
+(special election against Republican Joe May) is being challenged by Democrat Sharafat Hussain (” Served LCDC fundraising chair and a member of the LCDC Executive Committee.
+I am also serving my community as the Vice Chair of the Leesburg District “) and Republican Suzanne Fox.

 LOCAL ELECTIONS – COUNTY BOARD